 Taking a taxi from Madrid-Barajas Airport is by far the most convenient way to get from airport to your hotel or the city center.
 There are taxi ranks outside of the 4 terminals in Madrid airport.
 Taxis in Madrid are white with a red diagonal stripe.
 It is fairly common for taxi drivers to overcharge travellers, and you will probably face communication issues.
 To avoid this we recommend pre-booking your Madrid airport taxi.

-The flat fee from the airport to the city center of Madrid is 30€ (day & night).
+A taxi from Madrid airport to city centre is charged on a flat fee of 30€ (day & night).
 However, If your destination is outside the city ring, you will pay what is written on the taximeter.
 Make sure that the taximeter is reset when you get into the taxi.

 How much does Taxi cost from MAD Airport